Colonial Parkway murders: Cassandra Hailey and Keith Call

-In the days after the Call-Hailey disappearance, the FBI became aware of a fisherman driving a blue 1966 Dodge Fargo pickup who had approached at least one other couple on the Colonial Parkway around the same time.
-The suspect, identified decades later as Wilmer, was placed under surveillance, and police observed him cleaning and spraypainting his pickup.
+In the days after the Call – Hailey disappearance, the FBI became aware of a local fisherman driving a blue 1966 Dodge Fargo pickup who had approached at least one other couple on the Parkway at around the same time.
+The suspect, later identified as Wilmer, was placed under surveillance, and police observed him cleaning and spraypainting his pickup.
 The FBI executed a search warrant of Wilmer's home, finding handcuffs and a gun.
-An FBI polygraph examiner cleared Wilmer, who was subsequently freed.
-In May 1988, the FBI offered a $10,000 reward.
+However, an FBI polygraph examiner cleared Wilmer, who was subsequently freed.

+In May 1988, the FBI offered a $10,000 reward in the Call – Hailey disappearance.
 By June, the moniker "Colonial Parkway Murders" was being applied to the killings.

+On September 18, 2026, the FBI announced that they had enough evidence to link Wilmer to the case, officially closing it.